fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 This can be found in the user interface by navigating to `/flureeql`.
 By clicking the "sign" button, you can toggle whether or not there is an option to sign queries and transactions.
 Note that the hosted version of Fluree does not allow you to sign queries, because `fdb-open-api` is set to true for all hosted accounts, so a signed query would be ignored regardless.

 ### Signed Queries
 If `fdb-open-api` is set to true, then you do not need to sign your queries.
-With an open api, you can still sign your queries to see what the results would have been with a closed API.
+In fact, the signature in a signed query will be ignored if `fdb-open-api` is set to true.

 If you do need to sign your queries, you should have access to your private key.
 Your private key needs to be [connected to a valid auth record](/docs/identity/auth-records) in the database.

-If you are having an issue signing queries, you can use the [troubleshooting guide](https://docs.google.com/document/d/1uS3on1-xAtl86hcdya9fN5gPyp8qikVIsPH2nnJ-0bo/edit?usp=sharing).

 #### Headers

-You should submit a POST request that should have the following headers: `content-type`, `mydate`, `digest`, `signature`.
+You should submit a POST request should have the following headers: `content-type`, `mydate`, `digest`, `signature`.

 - `content-type`: `application/json`
 - `mydate`: An RFC 1123 formatted date, i.e. Mon, 11 Mar 2019 12:23:01 GMT
-- `digest`: The SHA2-256 hash of the stringified query body in `base64` encoding, formatted as follows: `SHA-256={hashHere}`
+- `digest`: The SHA256 hash of the stringified query body, formatted as follows: `SHA256={hashHere}`
 - `signature`: A string containing the algorithm and signature, including other information, formatted as follows: `keyId="na",headers="(request-target) host mydate digest",algorithm="ecdsa-sha256",signature="{sigHere}"`.

+If an authority is signing on behalf of an auth record, then the `_auth/id` of the auth record in question needs to be listed as the `keyId` in the `signature`.

 In order to get the actual signature (labelled `sig` above) that goes into the larger signature value, you need to first create a signing string.
 Formatted as follows: `(request-target): post {uri}\nhost: {host}\nmydate: {formattedDate}\ndigest: SHA-256={digest}`.

-The steps are as follows:

-1. Convert the signing string to a byte-array.
-2. Convert the private key to a big integer.
-3. Hash the result of step 1 with SHA2-256.
-4. Sign the hash using the private key using the `SECP256K1` curve (<a href="https://github.com/fluree/fluree.crypto/blob/master/src/fluree/crypto/secp256k1.cljc#L202" target="_blank">example code available on Github</a>).
-5. DER encode the results and return the signature using hex-encoding.
+Then, you should get the SHA2-256 hash of that signing string, and sign it using Elliptic Curve Digital Signature Algorithm (ECDSA), specifically the `secp256k1 curve`.
+The resulting signature is DER encoded and returned as a hex-string.
+In addition, after adding 27 to the recoveryByte, that number is converted into a hex string, and prepended to the rest of the signature.

 #### Body